Solving Sudoku puzzles

 .png)

-Sudoku puzzles range from simple to extremely complex, with the difficulty often determined by the number of initial clues provided and the complexity of the strategies required to solve them.
-A properly constructed sudoku puzzle should have only one solution.
+Sudoku puzzles range from simple to extremely difficult, with difficulty often determined by the number of initial clues provided and the complexity of the strategies required to solve them.
+A well-designed Sudoku puzzle should have only one solution.

 Connecting libraries